urbanopt/geojson-modelica-translator/docs/developer_resources.rst

 This template is used to declare a model instance.

 - :code:`globals`
 - :code:`couplings`: contains each coupling the model is associated with.
-For example, if our ETS was coupled to a load and network, couplings would look like :code:`{ load_coupling: <load coupling>, network_coupling: <network coupling> }`.
+For example, if our ETS was coupled to a load and network, couplings would look like :code:`{ load_couplings: [<load coupling>], network_couplings: [<network coupling>] }`.
 This can be used to access coupling and model ids.
 - :code:`model`: contains info about the model instance, including :code:`modelica_type` and :code:`id`.
 These should be used to define the model, for example :code:`{{ model.modelica_type }} {{ model.id }}(...)`